RESPECT OUR WATERS

-If you are reading this website, you likely reside in Southeastern Wisconsin, where the Greater Milwaukee River Watershed and the Root River Watershed wind their way to Lake Michigan.
+If you are reading this website, you likely reside in Southeastern Wisconsin, where the Greater Milwaukee River Watersheds and the Root-Pike Basin Watersheds wind their way to Lake Michigan.

 While our rivers and Lake Michigan are much healthier than they were 10 years ago, they still face major challenges.
-One of the major danger to the health of our water is non-point pollution that is carried by stormwater and snow melt.
-Non-point pollution is harder to control than other forms because it cannot be linked to a single source.
-Instead, non-point pollution comes from all of us - from our yards, driveways, cars, farms, stormwater, and snowmelt.
+One of the major dangers to the health of our water is non-point pollution that is carried by stormwater and snow melt.
+Non-point pollution is harder to control than other forms because it cannot be linked to a single source, or point.
+Instead, non-point pollution comes from all of us -- from our yards, driveways, cars, farms, stormwater, and snowmelt.
 Non-point pollution cannot be solved by building new treatment plants or constructing a new sewage system -- it requires community action.

 Each of us can have a positive impact on the health of our rivers and Lake Michigan.
 Maybe you’re thinking that you’re just one person -- and that’s right -- but if we each do our part, all our individual actions will add up.